-The title of this piece is referencing two scriptures: Mosiah 18:21 in the Book of Mormon and Colossians 2:2.
+The title of this piece references two scriptures: Mosiah 18:21 in the Book of Mormon and Colossians 2:2.
 Both references describe the leader of the people of Christ desiring that the people be knit together in love and unity.
-In both instances, the people were fairly newly converted to the Lord and the leaders were hoping to guide them from their disparate ways to a place of stability and strength.
-Similarly, I and the other members of my community come with different cultural, educational, economic, and philosophical backgrounds.
+In these narratives, the newly-converted followers sought guidance towards stability and strength.
+Similarly, I and the other members of my community come from different cultural, educational, economic, and philosophical backgrounds.
 Nevertheless, by weaving ourselves into the image of Christ, we find strength and love.

 This piece is 32 inches high, 32 inches wide, and 3/4 of an inch thick.